josemotta/IoT.Starter.Pi.Thing/README.md

 The starter kit concept suggests to keep `home-ui` clear for proper customization.

-Based on Peter Leow [post](https://www.codeproject.com/Articles/1184757/HTML-Geolocation), geolocation tests with a couple static pages are added to `home-ui`, exploring the HTML5 Geolocation API.
+Based on this Peter Leow [post](https://www.codeproject.com/Articles/1184757/HTML-Geolocation), geolocation tests with a couple static pages are added to `home-ui`, exploring the HTML5 Geolocation API.
 Both files listed below can be found at `home\src\Home.UI\wwwroot`:

 - **map.html**: show the current position on map;
 - **geolocate.html**: show the current latitude and longitude coordinates.